Dhanumaalayan/Data-Cleaning-Using-SQL/README.md

 # Nashville_Housing Project

-In this project, I will perform data cleaning on a dataset using MySQL by completing the following task
+In this project, I will perform data cleaning on a dataset using MySQL by completing the following task.

 1. Standardize the date format.
 2. Handling missing values.